 Rose water contains a variety of natural bioactive chemicals.
-The scent and taste of rose petals are due to a chemical called phenylethyl alcohol.
-Depending on which kinds of roses are harvested, how fully the roses have opened when they are picked, and the length of the distillation process, rose water also contains varying amounts of cintronellol, geraniol, methyleugenol, linalool, and various kinds of complex sugars.
+Depending on which kinds of roses are harvested, how fully the roses have opened when they are picked, and the length of the distillation process, rose water contains varying amounts of citronellol, geraniol, methyleugenol, linalool, and various kinds of complex sugars.

-The British experiment was the final word on rose water as an acne treatment for 36 years.
-Then scientists at the Freiburg University Medical Center in Germany took another look at how how rose oil interacts with the skin.
-What the scientists discovered was that the rose oil component of rose water stimulated the activity of skin cells known as keratinocytes.
-These cells lie in the basal layer of the skin.
-They produce new skin cells that gradually migrate up to the outermost layer of the skin, protecting it from injury and infection.
+Scientists at the Freiburg University Medical Center in Germany discovered that the rose oil component of rose water affects the activity of skin cells known as keratinocytes.
+These cells produce new skin cells that gradually migrate up to the outermost layer of the skin, protecting it from injury and infection.
 They can further protect the skin by releasing inflammatory chemicals if they detect an infection.
 Although this can help curb the infection, it also constricts the pores, leading to more acne.

-Rose water can be a useful treatment for dry acne-prone skin that is not subject to rosacea.
-For the a comprehensive acne care program, try Exposed Skin Care.
+Rose water can be a useful treatment for dry or sensitive acne-prone skin, but it won’t clear up your acne entirely. 🍃 For a comprehensive acne care program, try Exposed Skin Care.